sebbrochet/vmdatastore/README.md

 ## vmdatastore: vCenter datastore manager

-This command-line tool lets you add datastore to your ESX hosts.
+This command-line tool lets you add datastores to your ESX hosts.

 Requirements
 * linux or windows box